Ringworm in kids - How do they get it and the best treatment options

 In this case your doctor will often prescribe oral anti-fungal medication.

-First of all your doctor will examine the skin.
-The appearance of ringworm is very distinctive as you can see on these ringworm photos.
+First of all, your doctor will examine the skin.
+The appearance of ringworm is very distinctive.

 But because only 50% of a certain species of Ringworm glow under the Woods lamp so often a culture is used to verify the diagnosis.